 Healthcare Organizations also need to comply with General Data Protection Regulation (GDPR) and Health Insurance Portability and Accountability Act (HIPAA).
 To ensure protection of patient’s data and privacy.

 Cyberattacks pose a grave danger by enabling hackers to infiltrate and manipulate personal medical devices.
-In addition to stolen records and data, cyberattacks also put patients’ welfare at risk (IoMT Security on Connected Medical Devices).
+In addition to stolen records and data, cyberattacks also put patients’ welfare at risk (IoMT Security).
 Attackers can hack and manipulate personal medical devices.
 In doing so, malicious actors have the power to adjust – and even turn on and off – these devices, potentially harming patients.
 For those who rely on these medical devices for everyday support, this is especially alarming.

 Disruption in Patient Care

-Ransomware attacks is one of the most common attacks targeting connected medical devices.
+Ransomware attacks are among the most common attacks targeting connected medical devices.
 Hackers use this form of cyberattack to compromise vital files and even entire systems until medical service providers pay a ransom.
 During the pandemic, there were instances where hackers refused to give hospitals access to crucial, life-saving files and operations until they got paid.
 Prioritizing connected medical device security ensures that patient welfare remains paramount in the face of evolving cyber threats.

 Damage to Reputation and Credibility